Whitianga: Captain Cook's visit – 1769

 The people of Hei commemorated their leader in a few place names, one being the bay at the head of which he had settled, Te Whanganui A Hei, (the Great Bay of Hei).
 This large sheltered bay was later renamed by Captain James Cook when he came here in November 1769 to observe the transit of Mercury.
 Cook was accompanied by Charles Green, the Royal Society expedition astronomer who died on the homeward journey in 1771.

 From Cook's journal – "my reasons for putting in here were the hopes of discerning a good harbour and the desire I had of being in some convenient place to observe the Transit of Mercury, which happens on the 9th instant and will be wholly visible here if the day is clear between 5 and 6 o'clock."
 Cook also named the Whitianga Harbour "River of Mangroves" and this area is still referred to as "The River".

 The sighting of the Transit of Mercury is commemorated at Cooks Beach by a cairn of Coromandel granite which tells the story: "In this bay was anchored 5 Nov 1769, HMS Endeavour, Lieutenant James Cook RN, Commander.
 He observed the transit of Mercury and named this bay."

 European settlement

 The original European settlement was situated on the opposite side of the river from approximately 1836 to 1881.

+Whitianga stone wharf, built in 1838 on that east bank of the river, is the oldest remaining wharf in the country.
+It served a timber mill and shipbuilding yard.
+It was renovated in 2015.
+The ferry across the river uses the wharf as its eastern terminal.

+Whitianga hotel wharf was built in the early 1870s.
+Coromandel County Council took formal ownership of it in 1926.
+By 1927 there were complaints that it was silting up.
+On 4 March 1932 a replacement was completed.
+It was removed in May 1964.
+SS Fingal was launched in 1879 to serve Tauranga, Mercury Bay and Tairua and became part of the Northern Steamship Company fleet in 1881.
+Their weekly service from Auckland ended about 1947.
+The Minister of Conservation approved construction of a marina in the former wharf area on 24 November 1992.

 HMS Buffalo is a wreck in Mercury Bay; this ship was the first ship to settle the people of the Adelaide company who established the city of Adelaide in South Australia.